 PDT is an effective treatment for pre-cancerous lesions and skin cancer itself.
 It is relatively painless and can be targeted at specific areas of your skin without causing widespread skin damage.
 Side effects are milder than other treatments and works to create a better skin texture; it is a good treatment choice for sensitive areas.

 After undergoing PDT treatment, there is a chance your pre-cancer or skin cancer will come back.
 While unfortunate, this is a relatively small price to pay considering the treatment is so non-invasive.
 It can be repeated many times with minimal side effects or long-term damage.

 Blue light therapy, also known as photodynamic therapy (PDT), is used to treat a number of disorders and conditions, including certain kinds...

 Photodynamic therapy is a treatment doctors use to effectively target diseased tissue and destroy it.
 Using a light-activated photosynthesizing medication, the treatment...

 Railroad Safety Blue Flag Procedures

-Blue Flag procedures are established to protect railroad workers when they are called on to inspect, ... a blue signal, either flag...
+Blue flag procedures are established to protect railroad workers when they are called on to inspect, test or service railroad rolling equipment,...